sphinx-software/station/README.md

 ### 💡 Tips

-You can also model your message by implementing the `MessageShape` interface.
+We can also model our message by implementing the `MessageShape` interface.

 ```ts
 class FriendRequest